Program Outcomes

 DOMAIN 6 - SCHOLARSHIP

-Physical therapists demonstrate excellence in scholarship through professional development/life-long learning, the education of others, the evaluation of evidence, and contributions to the body of research in physical therapy
+Physical therapists demonstrate excellence in scholarship through professional development/life-long learning, the education of others, the evaluation of evidence, and contributions to the body of research in physical therapy.

 Students in the DPT Program must maintain a cumulative GPA of 3.0/4.0 as required by the University for all graduate programs.
-Additional academic and professional standards for successful completion of the program are outlined below.
+Additionally, students are not permitted to earn more than 3 Cs over the course of the curriculum.

 Academic Probation

 Students falling below an overall GPA of 3.0 will be placed on academic probation and given one semester to raise their GPA.
-If the student fails to increase one's overall GPA to a 3.0, he/she will be dismissed from the program.
+If the student fails to increase one's overall GPA to a 3.0, he/she/they will be dismissed from the program.

 A graduate student on academic probation will be returned to good standing when at least a 3.0 cumulative GPA is achieved.
 A student cannot be placed on probationary status more than once.
 That is if a student successfully removes him/her/themself from probationary status and subsequently has a cumulative GPA that falls below a 3.0 on the 4.0 scale, that student will be dismissed from the program.